Walter Schreiner

 Walter Richard "Crip" Schreiner (December 31, 1877 – April 6, 1933) was an American college football player.
 He ran the Live Oak Ranch owned by his father for many years.
 His father gave him the Y O Ranch which he ran until his death in 1933.
 The Live Oak Ranch became part of the Y O.

-Early years
+Early life

 Walter Schreiner was born on December 31, 1877, in Kerrville, Texas to Captain Charles Arman Schreiner and Mary Magdelena Enderle Schreiner.
 His father Charles was born in Alsace-Lorraine of German ancestry.

 University of Texas

 He was a prominent end for the Texas Longhorns football team of the University of Texas; the only athlete to win five football letters on the Texas varsity.
 He was chosen for an all-time Texas team by R. W. Franklin.

 1899

 He was selected All-Southern in 1899.

 1900

 Schreiner was captain of the undefeated 1900 team.